Nicolai Tangen: Philanthropy

 Tangen founded the AKO Foundation in April 2013, which focuses on education and the arts.
 The AKO Foundation has provided funding for the Jamie Oliver Food Foundation, Teach First, the London School of Economics, The Wharton School of the University of Pennsylvania, and The Courtauld Institute of Art.
 The Sunday Times reported in May 2019 that Tangen has given away more than £100 million to education and arts projects through his foundation.
 In October 2018, Tangen and his wife Katja donated $25 million to the University of Pennsylvania through the AKO Foundation.
 The funds will be used to create a new campus building, to be named Tangen Hall, and to establish an international scholarship fund.
 Tangen has supported 22 University of Pennsylvania students with scholarships since 2012.
 He is on Wharton's board of overseers.

-Tangen will gift his Nordic art collection to a Norwegian foundation as part of a new project planned in his hometown of Kristiansand, Norway.
-He has supported the conversion of a grain silo into a new museum, the Kunstsilo Museum, which is set to be completed in 2021.
+Tangen has gifted his Nordic art collection to a Norwegian foundation as part of a project in his hometown of Kristiansand, Norway, and helped fund the conversion of a grain silo into a new museum, the Kunstsilo Museum, which opened in 2024.
 Tangen has sponsored The London Munch exhibition at the British Museum, which is the UK's largest exhibition of Norwegian painter Edvard Munch for nearly 50 years.
 The exhibition opened in April 2019.